Strava uses a variety of methods to calculate elevation

 It is important to remember that elevation data from all sources (barometric altimeters, GPS signals, and databases) is subject to error and that the elevation gain for an activity is an estimate.
 We are always working on improving our elevation data sets and algorithms.

+Elevation on a segment.
 Segments are always created from a Strava activity and as a result, they inherit some of that activity's characteristics.

 - If the original activity was recorded by a GPS device with a barometric altimeter, the segment will use the barometric data recorded by that device.

 - If the original activity was not recorded by a barometric device, or if a Strava admin has rebuilt the elevation for that segment, then we will cross-reference the GPS data to Strava's elevation basemap in order to find the elevation.

 Elevation on activity pages will be calculated in one of two ways: cross-referencing the GPS data to a database or by using the barometric data in the original file.